acstanton515/ThesisLiveExperiment/README.md

 The program was written in Python and I converted the script into an executable file for Windows and C code for Linux so that the executable could be built on your Linux system.
 See the latest posts for instructions for accessing the aggregator program.

+#####Privacy and Protection

+The only data sent out by this application is your IP address which you learn through talking with my collector anyway.

+There won't be any association between your IP address and any other information about you.

+The Python source code is also available, so you can see for yourself what the application sends.

 Python
 --------------------